tryandromeda/website/static/content/docs/api/canvas.md

-# Canvas API
+---
+title: "Canvas API"
+description: "GPU-accelerated 2D graphics rendering with hardware acceleration and PNG export"
+section: "API Reference"
+order: 14
+id: "canvas-api"
+---

 Andromeda provides a comprehensive, **GPU-accelerated** Canvas API for creating 2D graphics, drawings, and visualizations.
 The API is powered by the WGPU backend for hardware acceleration and is based on the standard HTML5 Canvas specification.

 ## Overview